Updated April 29, 2021

 A student must be of school age, be lawfully present in the United States; accepted by a participating school; and be a member of a household that has an annual income below 300% of free/reduced lunch eligibility – OR – attend, or live in the attendance zone, of a public school designated as “in need of improvement” by the State Board of Education OR; attended an Oklahoma public school with an individualized education program (IEP).

-The 2016-17 upper income limits defining ELIGIBLE families are:
+The 2018-19 income limits defining ELIGIBLE families are:

 Does the OSF suggest student/family preferences for scholarship assistance?

-No. But the legislation suggests that the dollar amount of scholarships to low-income families be roughly proportional to the overall state percentage (62%) of these families.
+No. But the legislation suggests that the dollar amount of scholarships to low-income families, defined as families eligible for free and reduced lunches, be roughly proportional to the overall state percentage of these families.
 This is not tracked by school, just by our overall statewide effort.
 We think this will self-calibrate as schools identify their students/families who have locally demonstrated financial need.

 How is eligibility renewed?